 - The Total War games are full of these:

-- In Rome the Julii faction had some starting archers they could only build more of if they upgraded their barracks.
+- In Rome: Total War the Julii faction had some starting archers they could only build more of if they upgraded their barracks.
 Probably similar cases for other factions too.

 - The worst of these by far were the Greeks, who started with a single unit of Spartan Hoplites, a top-tier unit that won't show up for a long, long time and even then can only be recruited in limited numbers in one city.
 Perhaps justified by them being the best unit in the game.

-- In Empire, France starts off with light infantry they must research and upgrade barracks in order to build more of.
+- In Empire: Total War, France starts off with light infantry they must research and upgrade barracks in order to build more of.
 Same for the navy: without several turns of research and expansion of shipyards you will not be able to build more of the fifth-rate frigate your lone starting admiral commands from, much less more powerful vessels.

-- In Napoleon, France starts out with a single unit of Old Guard, much like the Spartans above, pretty much the best unit in the game.
-Due to the new reinforcement mechanics the unit can be reinforced endlessly (unlike most previous games where every lost soldier was Lost Forever unless you could recruit the unit), but if that unit is wiped out, it's going to be a loooong time before it can be replaced.
+- In Napoleon: Total War, France starts out with a single unit of Old Guard, much like the Spartans above, pretty much the best unit in the game.
+Due to the new reinforcement mechanics the unit can be reinforced endlessly (unlike most previous games where every lost soldier was gone for good unless you could recruit the unit), but if that unit is wiped out, it's going to be a loooong time before it can be replaced.
 Same goes for the Russians and their unit of Pavlovsk Grenadiers.
 Then the British start out with some King's German Legion units, which can't be recruited at all in the main campaign.

-- In Age Of Empires I, the Town Centre is the only building able to construct peasants, and you can't build another one until you reach the bronze age.
-In Age Of Empires II you start the game with a single scout cavalry, and you cannot build another until you advance an age.
+- In Age of Empires, the Town Centre is the only building able to construct peasants, and you can't build another one until you reach the bronze age.
+In Age of Empires II you start the game with a single scout cavalry, and you cannot build another until you advance an age.

 - The first game actually considered Dark Templars "expendable hero units".
 The map editor for the expansion, in which Dark Templars are ordinary units, even allows both versions to be created, and they have some slight differences in stats.

-- In Warcraft 2 skirmishes you start with a town hall and a peasant.
+- In Warcraft II skirmishes you start with a town hall and a peasant.
 There's even an option to start with just the town hall.

 - The Mobile Construction Vehicle (MCV) in Command & Conquer.
 In the first game, it could only be built in the last missions (or in multiplayer, with the tech level set to the highest value) and required the most advanced structures of the game to be built.
 Later Red Alert games lowered the requirement, such as only requiring a repair depot, and by Red Alert 3, a new MCV can be built from the start.